by Niklas Göransson

 – Losers seeking unity in misanthropy, says Tyrant while shaking his head, pathetic – they must die.

-– I usually stay off the internet, says Hellbutcher, but once in a while I can’t help but have a look around.
+– I usually stay off the internet, says Hellbutcher, but once in a while I can’t help myself and have a look around.
 I end up spending a few seconds on one of these forums, which infuriates me to the point that I must remain in a dark room, cradling myself and rocking back and forth for two days straight.
 They spew forth their quasi-intellectual rubbish, praising worthless demos and finding in them great depth.

-A recent phenomenon that gets more prevalent for each passing year is a younger generation of black metal enthusiasts with no heavy metal background, whose first encounter with metal music was its extremities.
+A recent phenomenon that gets more prevalent for each passing year is a younger generation of black metal enthusiasts with no traditional metal background, whose first encounter with metal music was its extremities.
 This is especially apparent when young bands mention role models; here, Norwegian acts are usurping bands like MERCYFUL FATE, SODOM, JUDAS PRIEST and CELTIC FROST.

 – True – and aren’t they all really good, says Tyrant with heavy sarcasm, so amazing that one might almost regress into childhood.